ckipp01/chronica/pages/tooling.md

 Since I primarily work with JavaScript and Scala, my focus is in these two ecosystems.
-Recently I've been studying about the [Language Server Protocol](https://microsoft.github.io/language-server-protocol), and it's an area that I'd like to do some more formal work in."
+Recently I've been studying about the [Language Server Protocol](https://microsoft.github.io/language-server-protocol), and it's an area that I'd like to do some more formal work in.